ArjunSahlot/vidmaker/README.md

-# module_template
+# vidmaker

-A template for a pypi python module.
+A python library which simplifies creating and exporting videos.